Staffing the Nonprofit Workplace: Steer Clear of Pitfalls and Take the High Road

 At NRMC we strive to educate nonprofit leaders to adopt thoughtful employment practices that will reduce the likelihood of employment-related claims and lawsuits.
 We also work to provide nonprofit teams with the support they need to meet or exceed regulatory requirements and federal and state employment laws.

 What distinguishes our consulting services from those typically available from a law firm or human resource consultant is a combination of the NRMC team’s extensive experience working with nonprofit leadership teams, and our sensitivity to unique missions and workplace cultures in the nonprofit sector.

 We are also available to conduct a comprehensive risk assessment of a nonprofit’s employment practices or to assist with the development of specific policies and procedures.

 - Support and guidance during a period of transition in the senior ranks or reorganization

 - Review, updating or development of employment policies

 - Support and assistance for boards of directors engaged in performance evaluation and compensation reviews for CEOs

 - Assistance with the development of specific personnel policies

 - Review of recruitment/hiring procedures

-- Assistance with the development of job descriptions
+- Assistance with the development of job descriptions and other screening tools

 - Review of discipline and termination procedures